Hello and welcome to my homepage last

 So who is Ernie Barsamian ?? (and who really cares???)……………

-Since then I've been employed with Hess Corporation in a variety of different functions.
+Since then I was employed with Hess Corporation in a variety of different functions.
 One of the most interesting was a 2-year stint at their refinery in St. Croix, USVI shortly after we were married!
+I recently retired from Hess after a 28 year career.
+Now I have my own company:

 I invite any fellow alums, former worker buddies and old friends to drop me a line and let me know what you're up to.